Daniel-KM/Omeka-S-module-BulkImport/README.md

 ```

 Note: Only saxon is currently supported as xslt 2 processor.
 Because Saxon is a
-Java tool, a JRE should be installed, for example `openjdk-8-jre-headless` or
+Java tool, a JRE should be installed, for example `openjdk-11-jre-headless` or
-upper.
+upper (or use `default-jre`).

 Note: Warnings are processed as errors.
 That’s why the parameter "-warnings:silent"
 is important to be able to process an import with a bad xsl sheet.
 It can be